aaron-kristopher/School-Notes-2nd-Year/JRIZAL/19th Century.md

 12. Representation in this body was one of the reforms demanded by reformists like Rizal.

- 13. After the death of Ferdinand VII, his daughter Isabela II Ruled the coutnry in decadence and mismanagement.
+ 13. After the death of Ferdinand VII, his daughter Isabela II Ruled the country in decadence and mismanagement.

 #### THE RELIGIOUS FRONT: SECULARIZATION
 ---
-1. As early as 16th Century, it as the wish of the King of Spain to turn over the country's Parishes to secular priest.
+1. As early as 16th Century, it was the wish of the King of Spain to turn over the country's Parishes to secular priest.
 (Council of Trent)

 2. Since secularization issue pitted the secular who were natives against Spanish regular clergy, it became a racial issue.